Got a couple of hours? How about an afternoon? There's much to discover in and around downtown Durham. Read More

 Don't forget to snap a pic with Major the Bull at CCB Plaza.
 Photo: SP Murray

 Engage with community-centered stories of the city's history at the Museum of Durham History.
-View the markers and public artwork on Black Wall Street, a four-block area known for the success of Black-owned businesses, and then head to the historic Beaux Arts-style Carolina Theatre, to catch a performance.
+View the markers and public artwork on Black Wall Street, a four-block area known for the success of Black-owned businesses in the late 1800s and early 1900s, and then head to the historic Beaux Arts-style Carolina Theatre, to catch a performance.

 Bars & Restaurants in the City Center

-Although there are plenty of stalwart, go-to restaurants like Mateo Bar de Tapas, a Spanish restaurant with Southern influences, and Alley Twenty-Six, the first cocktail bar in the state to be recognized by the James Beard Foundation.
-Unwind with coffee and brunch at The Durham Hotel or treat yourself to pastries and sweet treats from Loaf Bakery or Ninth Street Bakery.
+There are plenty of stalwart, go-to restaurants like Mateo Bar de Tapas, a Spanish restaurant with Southern influences – a place that has impressed celebrity personalities like Alton Brown and Carla Hall, and Alley Twenty Six, the first cocktail bar in the state to be recognized for the James Beard Foundation’s Outstanding Bar Program category.
+But the scene is constantly evolving, with new concepts and flavors always emerging to keep things fresh and exciting.
+In the morning, fuel you day with coffee and brunch at The Durham Hotel or treat yourself to pastries and sweet treats from Loaf Bakery or Ninth Street Bakery.

 Grab evening cocktails or dinner at Alley Twenty-Six.
 Photo: Discover Durham

-City Center District is also full of international specialties.
+City Center is also full of international specialties.
 Dashi, a Japanese ramen shop and pub, will make all your ramen dreams come true.
-Don’t forget to ask for their pages-long menu of options for whiskey lovers.
+Don’t forget to ask for their pages-long menu of options for whiskey lovers as you try to snag a seat at the upstairs izakaya.

 City Center will easily satisfy your sweet tooth, too.
 Save room for artisan ice cream from The Parlour or soft serve ice cream with toppings like crystalized cookie butter rocks from Simons Says Dip This.
 For more sweet treats, stop by Sweets by Shayda, a woman-owned business with an array of French-inspired macarons.

 For those adults looking to continue on for a nightcap — incredibly, there are 10+ world-class cocktail bars or programs within just a few blocks from each other in downtown’s core.
-Sip on Bar Virgile’s hand-shaken Ramos Gin Fizz, ground-to-glass seasonal cocktails at Kingfisher or a more classic hole-in-the-wall offering at 106 Main.
-Keep the party going at LGBTQIA-owned spots like Arcana Bar & Lounge and Pinhook.
+Beyond those that have already been named, sip on Bar Virgile’s hand-shaken Ramos Gin Fizz, ground-to-glass seasonal cocktails at Kingfisher or a more classic hole-in-the-wall offering at 106 Main.
+For excellent cocktails, late night small plates, and rooftop views, take the steps up to The Velvet Hippo Bar and Lounge.
+Keep the party going at LGBTQIA-owned spots like Arcana Bar & Lounge and The Pinhook.

 Enjoy the intimate ambiance of Bar Virgile with a friend.
 Photo: Lissa Gotwals